4th & 6th Grade Social Studies - Fort Worth, TX

-Education in Action invites you to make your 4th grade classroom come alive!
+Education in Action invites you to make your 4th or 6th grade classroom come alive!
 You will travel to the Fort Worth Stockyards with your young historians to see the Fort Worth Herd, take on the Cowtown Cattlepen Maze, and discover first-hand how Fort Worth developed its "Cowtown" identity.
-Next, you and your students will learn all about the regions of Texas, pioneer life, cattle drives, and the Goodnight-Loving Trail at the Doss Heritage and Culture Center in Weatherford.
+Next, you and your students will learn all about the regions of Texas, pioneer life, cattle drives, and the Goodnight-Loving Trail at either the Doss Heritage and Culture Center in Weatherford or the National Cowgirl Museum and Hall of Fame and Cattle Raisers Museum in Fort Worth.
 The best part is, we handle all of the details so you don't have to!
-Program is aligned with 4th grade Social Studies TEKS.
+Program is aligned with 4th & 6th grade Social Studies TEKS.

 "Organized and so entertaining for students!"

 - Walking tour of the Fort Worth Stockyards National Historic District

 - The Fort Worth Herd cattle drive and Cowtown Cattlepen Maze

 - TEKS-based activities and pre- and post-program curriculum

 - Education in Action team member to coordinate all details